 It’s interesting to note that according to The United Nation Educational, Scientific and Cultural Organization or (UNESCO), there are currently 345,766 new book titles this year, a jump from the reported 328,259 titles in 2010.
 You might be asking yourself, what does this have to do with me?
 Well, everything, if you are a writer intent upon becoming a published author.
 Trust and believe when you transition from writer to author and now, business owner?
 You will want to know all stats pertaining to your book, including promotion and capacity for making sales amid the competitive onslaught of new authors in your genre.

 I co-authored a relationship book, Essence of Romance, with a friend and colleague in 2015.
 We have been doing marketing and promotions for the book via different avenues, collectively and individually, depending upon where our strengths and weaknesses lie.
-At intervals we do our little comparison talk to share notes on how our collaboration is faring and plan our next strategic move for the book’s exposure.
-Our little book, with a wealth of valuable information inside, bring in increments of profit, but not nearly enough to cry “Eureka!”
+At intervals we do little comparison talk to share notes on how our collaboration is faring and also plan our next strategic move for the book’s exposure.
+Essence has a wealth of valuable information inside and reap increments of profit at times, but not nearly enough to cry “Eureka!”

-The debate arises for all published authors on how and where we can promote our books and possibly rack up enough sales to see us through to the next book or at least garner an honorable mention on that elusive bestsellers list.
+The debate arises for all published authors on how and where topromote our books and possibly rack up enough sales to see us through to the next book or at least garner an honorable mention on that elusive bestsellers list.

-Some of the obvious sites to promote your books includes social medias’ Facebook, twitter, pinterest, good-reads and LinkedIn, where you can use your networking skills to ask for, and offer book reviews, blog tours and author interviews via writer/author interchange in a collaborative effort to promote your book.
+Some of the obvious sites to promote your books includes social media… facebook, twitter, pinterest, good-reads and LinkedIn, where you can use your networking skills to ask for, and offer book reviews, blog tours and author interviews via writer/author interchange in a collaborative effort to promote your book.

 Mark Coker, founder of Smash-words, wrote the 2015 Book Publishing Industry Predictions where he gave authors plenty of writing, book publishing and book promotion advice.
 This was the stand out gem for me, however, I feel that as a relatively new author, and with an upcoming book to launch, my book promotion has to be serious business.